tczhouyou/SALaT/README.md

 ## Experiments

-The repo contains the simulated experiments described in Sec.IV.
-With the pre-trained model, we can reproduce the result listed in TABLE 1.
+The repo contains the simulated experiments described in Sec.IV of the paper.

+With the pre-trained models, we can reproduce the result listed in TABLE 1 of the paper.

 For the docker experiment, run:
 `python testSALATOnDocker.py`